Houyhnhnm: Interpretation

-On one hand, the Houyhnhnms have an orderly and peaceful society.
-They have philosophy and a language that is entirely free of political and ethical nonsense.
-They have no word for a lie (and must substitute a circumlocution: "to say a thing which is not").
+On one hand, the Houyhnhnms have a seemingly orderly and peaceful society.
+They have a philosophy and a language that is entirely absent of political and ethical basis (or a supposed lack need for such).
+They have no word for a lie (and must substitute a circumlocution: "to say a thing which is not", thus technically being able to have terms for lies).
 They also have a form of art that is derived from nature.
 Outside Gulliver's Travels, Swift had expressed longstanding concern over the corruption of the English language, and he had proposed language reform.
 He had also, in Battle of the Books and in general in A Tale of a Tub, expressed a preference for the Ancients (Classical authors) because their art was based directly upon nature, and not upon other art.

-On the other hand, Swift was profoundly mistrustful of attempts at reason that resulted in either hubris (for example, the Projectors satirised in A Tale of a Tub or in Book III of Gulliver's Travels) or immorality (such as the speaker of A Modest Proposal, who offers an entirely logical and wholly immoral proposal for cannibalism).
-The Houyhnhnms embody both the good and the bad side of reason, for they have the pure language Swift wished for and the amorally rational approach to solving the problems of humanity (Yahoos); the extirpation of the Yahoo population by the horses is very like the speaker of A Modest Proposal.
+On the other hand, Swift was profoundly mistrustful of attempts at reason that resulted in either hubris (for example, the Projectors satirised in A Tale of a Tub or in Book III of Gulliver's Travels) or immorality (such as the speaker of A Modest Proposal, who offers an seemingly entirely logical and wholly immoral and amoral proposal for cannibalism).
+The Houyhnhnms embody both the apparently good and the bad side of reason, for they have the "pure" language Swift wished for and the amorally rationalist approach to solving the problems of humanity (Yahoos); the extirpation of the Yahoo population by the horses is very like the aspirations of the speaker of A Modest Proposal.

 In the shipping lanes he is rescued by a Portuguese sea captain, a level-headed individual albeit full of concern for others, whose temperament at one level appears intermediate between the calm, rational Houyhnhnms of Houyhnhnmland and the norm of corrupt, European humanity, which Gulliver no longer distinguishes from Houyhnhnmland's wild Yahoos.
 Gulliver can speak with him, and though now disaffected from all humanity, he began to tolerate his company.
 Gulliver is returned to his home and family, finds their smell and look intolerable and all his countrymen no better than "Yahoos", purchases and converses with two stabled horses, tolerating the stable boy, and assures the reader of his account's utter veracity.